sttyerase/random-stuff/Notions.md

     affects everyone else.
 41. Sometimes you need to change tactics to meet the moment.
 If you continually make change after change, you're simply a tumbleweed tossed in a windstorm.
+42. I'm so tired of dealing with people who have no vision for the future, but rather see only their imagining of the past.